Why upgrade from Puppet 3?

 Building on the popular r10k tool, Puppet Enterprise includes automated workflows to review, test, promote and deploy Puppet code across your development, testing and production environments.
 You can check your code into common version control systems, automatically sync code across multiple compile masters, and more easily ensure consistency across your environments.

 PE includes supported modules and workflows to automate Day One provisioning across your bare metal, virtual, cloud, and containerized infrastructure.
 You’ll find supported modules to install and launch AWS, Docker, Microsoft Azure, and vSphere, plus fully supported Razor for bare metal provisioning.

 PE’s powerful role-based access control (RBAC) lets you safely delegate work to the right individuals and teams.
 You can assign permissions, specify who has access to what, and set guard rails so your teams can work together safely.

 Awesomeness for all

-Regardless of whether you’re running open source Puppet or Puppet Enterprise, you’ll find a Puppet 4 based infrastructure scales better, takes less work to manage, and unlocks powerful new capabilities.
-Use this guide to start moving to Puppet 4 today.
+Regardless of whether you’re running open source Puppet or Puppet Enterprise, you’ll find a Puppet 4 or Puppet 5 based infrastructure scales better, takes less work to manage, and unlocks powerful new capabilities.
+Use this guide to start migrating to a newer version of Puppet today.